dahlke/myNBA/README.md

     Get season start and end dates and work from those, or all dates in each season
     Is game_id not unique?
+    Get more data - from 1979 (Larry and Magic) on.

 IDEAS:
     - All Time